 Anyone who wishes to change their status from a restricted visa category (B1, B2, F2, etc.) to F1 MUST do so prior to beginning their program of study at LCCC.
 Information on how to obtain F1 visa and F1 status can be found on the SEVIS website.

 A current LCCC student will be issued a new I-20 for a change of program.
 If you wish you change your major, you will need to process this new I-20 within 15 days of beginning a new program or degree.

 An email or documentation from your LCCC advisor verifying the change of program may be required.

 Extension of Program

-In order to maintain status with USCIS, international students are expected to complete their studies in a given time.
+In order to maintain status with USCIS, international students are expected to complete their studies in a given period.
 If the student is unable to complete all degree requirements by the program end date on the I-20, an extension must be granted before the completion date on the I-20.
-This is called an Extension of Program (EoP).
-To request an EoP, contact the International Initiatives office at least one week prior to the program end date on your current I-20.
+This is called an Extension of Program.
+To request an extension, contact the International office at least one week prior to the program end date on your current I-20.

 The DSO’s signature on the I-20 is necessary for re-entry into the United States.
 It is also necessary to have a valid F-1 visa for re-entry.
 If the current visa expires before the re-entry date, or a student changed to F-1 from another visa status while in the U.S., the student must apply for a new F-1 visa while outside the United States.
-All students and their family members who are applying for a new visa should see a DSO before traveling.
+All students (and any dependents) who are applying for a new visa should see a DSO before traveling.